robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 Change directory to `/opt/samples/WNAP320`

-In that directory is a ZIP file which is the firmware for the WNAP320 router (alternatively, you can still download the firmware from Netgear [http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip](http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip))
+In that directory is a ZIP file which is the firmware for the WNAP320 access point (alternatively, you can still download the firmware from Netgear [http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip](http://www.downloads.netgear.com/files/GDC/WNAP320/WNAP320%20Firmware%20Version%202.0.3.zip))

 Let us unzip the file and see what it contains